Progress

 Protection from fires and floods

-✓ Approve flood mitigation to put 2,300 Boulderites and 1,100 homes out of harm’s way in a 100-year flood, the final step of approval by City Council after a ten-plus year process that began in the aftermath of the 2013 flood
+✓ Completed: Approve flood mitigation to put 2,300 Boulderites and 1,100 homes out of harm’s way in a 100-year flood, the final step of approval by City Council after a ten-plus year process that began in the aftermath of the 2013 flood

 ☐ Harden new and existing structures against wildfire while maintaining the use of soils for vegetables and other vegetation providing important ecosystem services